5 Ways To Love the Ocean on World Earth Day

 Watch an Ocean-Centric Documentary

 Seventy percent of our planet is comprised of oceans, and yet, we only see a tiny sliver of it from our beach chairs.
 If you do anything this Earth Day, learn about the life that lies beneath the surface: the coral reefs, the fish, the sharks, the strangest of the strange that lurk in our deepest seas and that we know very little about.
-Keep an eye out for Jean-Michel Cousteau’s Wonders of the Sea 3D (co-hosted with Arnold Schwarzeneggar), or catch Sylvia Earle’s Mission Blue or David Attenborough’s The Blue Planet on Netflix right now.
+Sylvia Earle’s Mission Blue and David Attenborough’s The Blue Planet are must-sees (and avalable on Netflix!).
+Other currently streaming faves: Titans of the Deep (Amazon Prime), Chasing Coral (Netflix), and Galapagos (Netflix).